What We Do

 Centre Based Child Care

 We provide quality licensed child care in St. Catharines, Welland and Niagara Falls.
 All child care staff are registered Early Childhood Educators (RECE’s).
-We offer care for children from 6 weeks to 6 years of age.
+We offer care for children from birth to 6 years.
 RECE’s demonstrate a thorough knowledge of child development theories.
 They use this knowledge to plan, implement and assess developmentally appropriate learning strategies.

 For many young mothers it is not possible to return to a regular mainstream school with the added responsibilities of an infant.
 The Outreach class is an informal program offering personalized academic and parenting support where you can achieve high school credits.
 As part of the Outreach Program, Strive also supports expectant students in their last trimester.